ArloL/arlol.github.io/iebox.markdown

 description: Install VirtualBox VMs for IE6-IE9 in one step.
 github_link: https://github.com/ArloL/iebox
 ---
+# iebox

+Install VirtualBox VMs for IE6-IE9 in one step.

 ## What is iebox?

 iebox is an improved installer of the [IE Application Compatibility